-If awarded funding from the DFCS Afterschool Care Program for FFY 2019, successful applicants will be required to submit the following document(s) or adhere to the following requirement(s) BEFORE a contract is prepared and fully executed:
+If awarded funding from the DFCS Afterschool Care Program for FFY 2022, successful applicants will be required to submit the following document(s) or adhere to the following requirement(s) BEFORE a contract is prepared and fully executed:

 - 1. Certify agency is a registered supplier with the state of Georgia.
 To review, confirm or apply for supplier registration, please review the Georgia Procurement Manual.
 You may also visit the following website for additional requirements and instructions: http://doas.ga.gov/state-purchasing/suppliers/getting-started-as-a-supplier - 2.
 Each agency will be required to submit a copy of the agency's insurance certificate satisfying required liability coverage limits indicating the Georgia Department of Human Services as the certificate holder.
 The copy of the insurance certificate must be submitted once requested.
-The date of submission will be provided to all awarded agencies. - 3.
+The date of submission will be provided to all awarded agencies.
+Please review Appendix G for information on the required insurance coverages for contracting with the Afterschool Care Program. - 3.
 Each agency will have to submit a Site Profile Sheet for each of its sites funded through the DFCS Afterschool Care Program.
 Site Profile Sheets will be provided to all awardees once notified of award. - 4.
 Each agency will have to complete a Commitment of Matching Funds form to identify the source of the required match funding that will be required to accept and use DFCS Afterschool Care Program funding.